kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-16 010310](https://github.com/user-attachments/assets/c433c423-ab8d-4161-aee1-da7acb2f0bc5)
 ![image](https://github.com/user-attachments/assets/63f68cbc-8fd2-4637-96eb-04e1e31c3ba2)

+The getProductNamesPrices function retrieves a paginated list of product names and prices based on optional filters provided in the query parameters.
+It supports filtering by any valid product attribute and returns a JSON response containing the product data, total number of products, current page, and total pages.
+Each product in the response includes only its name and price.

 ### listIngredientsByProductId

 This request simply fetches all the ingredients listed in a specific product.

 ![Screenshot 2024-11-16 010333](https://github.com/user-attachments/assets/98f3df3e-0497-495c-827e-630efb3f68eb)
 ![image](https://github.com/user-attachments/assets/1585db9d-a69b-459f-b63a-984dc11d3588)

+The listIngredientsByProductId function retrieves all ingredients associated with a specific product based on its ID provided in the request URL.
+It checks if the product exists and, if so, fetches its related ingredients using the getIngredients method.
+The response contains a JSON array of ingredient details, such as ingredient IDs, names, and quantities.

 ### listPriceHistoryByProductId